Kotlin Sync Driver

 Welcome to the documentation site for the Kotlin Sync Driver, the official MongoDB driver for synchronous Kotlin applications.

-If you need to make asynchronous calls between your application and MongoDB with coroutines, use the MongoDB Kotlin Coroutine Driver instead of the Sync Driver.
+If your Kotlin application requires asynchronous processing and uses coroutines, you can use the official Kotlin Coroutine Driver instead of the Sync Driver.

 The recommended way to get started using the driver in your project is with a dependency management system.